AlphaProphecy/SCChallengeNetworking/README.md

 # SCChallengeNetworking
-A basic client server text communication
-The default port of the server is 6001
+A basic client server text communication allowing any number of clients to connect to one server The default port of the server is 6001

 commands are entered by /[command]